Daniel-Krueger/daniel-krueger.github.io/_drafts/2021-02-01-tips-and-tricks-process-design-part-1.md

 replace on database level would circumvent this and this is a no go.

 What are the requirements:

-1. We need to fetch the workflows where a person is involved based on the above requirements.
+1. We need to fetch those workflows where a certain person is involved in, based on the requirements named above.
 2. We need to get the application of these workflows to get the supervisor.
 3. We need to inform all supervisor about the identified workflows.
 4. The supervisors need an option to track which workflows they already